Vino di Famiglia

 Winemaker, Salvestrin

 A third-generation grapegrower, Rich learned the art of farming on the family ranch from his father and grandfather.
-He completed his degree in viticulture from Fresno State University in 1987.
-He worked multiple positions in the wine industry, including stints at Mumm Napa Valley, S. Anderson Winery, Jaeger Vineyards and California Grapevine Nursery.
+He completed his degree in viticulture from Fresno State University in 1987 and has diverse experience in the wine industry over a 35 year career.
+While in college he interned at Louis Martini Winery and then held positions at Mumm Napa Valley, S. Anderson Winery and was vineyard Supervisor at Jaeger Vineyards for eight years.
+Rich finished his outside employment career as VP/COO of California Grapevine Nursery, a position he held for nine years until 2006.

-He continued to help farm the family vineyards and expanded the family's grape growing business to include winemaking.
-The inaugural vintage of Salvestrin Cabernet Sauvignon was in 1994, and in 2001 the estate winery was constructed among the family vines.
+During that time he continued to help farm the family vineyards and expanded the family's grape growing business to include winemaking.
+Rich and his wife Shannon established Salvestrin Wine Co in 1994 and constructed the family estate winery in 2001.

 Country born: United States